ENTERTAINMENT WEEKLY: So why did you kill Jon Snow?

 Jon and Bran are being set up to work as one- Bran the tree of knowledge will have Jon as the knight.
 Compare these scenes below.
 Bran asks some very interesting questions about his possible death and warging experience and this is just a few chapters before Jon and his mutiny stabbing, Bran even thinks of his family in the mess because he mistakes someone for his sister Arya like Jon did with Jeyne Poole.

-Jon literally sacrificed his life to save the wildlings, something which he sees as important to the future of Westeros and humanity and even desires one. :
+Jon put his life on the line multiple times to save the free folk, something which he sees as important to the future of Westeros and humanity and even desires one: